hypersign-protocol/hid-ssi-js-sdk/docs/did.md

 ```

 ### `sign()`

-Sing a DID Document and generated proof
+Sign a DID Document and generated proof

 **API Definition**